telerik-boneyard/platform-friends-web/README.md

 # Running the Sample

-Once the app is configured, you can run it on a web server such as Microsoft Internet Information Services or Apache.
+This sample is a web app that cannot run directly in Telerik Platform.
+You need a web server such as Microsoft Internet Information Services or Apache to run it.

+Once you configure the sample app, copy all project files and folders to a dedicated directory on your web server, with the exception of the following:

+* .gitignore
+* README.md
+* frontmatter.yml
+* App_Resources

+Finally, configure your web server to display the sample app as you would configure any web site.